FIGBERT/figbert.com/content/posts/i-wrote-this-three/index.md

 I will refer to them for the rest of the article, becuase calling them "interactive fiction" makes me sound like ~~a dick~~ a snob).
 I gathered a collection of games to play in free time (if I ever have any more of that), from the very first of the genre – Adventure – to modern ones like Lost Pig.

-![My collection of text adventures: Adventure, Bronze, Counterfeit Monkey, Curses, Hitchhiker's Guide to the Galaxy, Lost Pig, and Slouching Towards Bedlam][if-collection]
+{{ image(sources=["collection.png"], fallback_path="collection.png", fallback_alt="My collection of text adventures: Adventure, Bronze, Counterfeit Monkey, Curses, Hitchhiker's Guide to the Galaxy, Lost Pig, and Slouching Towards Bedlam") }}

 In the second week, we all made our own text adventures.
 It was a really interesting experience – drastically different than any other programming I've done.
 The main thing I struggled with was the semi-NLP style of [Inform7][inform].
 Rather than telling the computer what to do, I felt like I was making suggestions.
 I also struggled with the editor a